dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 [!code-cshtml[](environments/sample-snapshot/EnvironmentsSample/Pages/About.cshtml)]

-On Windows and macOS, environment variables and values aren't case sensitive.
-Linux environment variables and values are **case sensitive** by default.
+On Windows and macOS, environment variables and values aren't case-sensitive.
+Linux environment variables and values are **case-sensitive** by default.

 ### Development